 The Fjaðrárgljúfur Canyon was also featured in the television series Game of Thrones, in the scene where dragons can be seen flying over the canyon.
 So, if you loved the show, a visit to this canyon is in order when you are in Iceland.

 Grjótagjá Cave provides a beautiful romantic getaway for people who are familiar with Game of Thrones.
-So if you are a fan, you should include a visit to Grjótagjá in your travel itinerary when visiting Iceland.
+So, if you are a fan, you should include a visit to Grjótagjá in your Iceland itinerary.

 Beyond Game of Thrones’ relevance, the cave is also a part of the history of the area as famous outlaw Jón Markússon used the cave as a hideout in the early 18th century.
 It is believed that he used to take a bath in the pool of water found in the cave.
-However, bathing is now prohibited because the water is too hot for people.
+However, bathing is now prohibited because the water is too hot for people (people use a less famous, nearby geothermal cave for swimming instead).

 Climbing down into the cave is relatively easy in the summer.
 But it can be extremely treacherous in the winter.
 Look out for the jagged rocks at the entrance of the cave, which keeps it hidden and can injure you if you are not careful.